-40. On information and belief, Defendants, without any authorization or license from Plaintiff, knowingly and willfully used and continue to use the Beadnova Mark and the Beadnova Works in connection with the advertisement, distribution, offering for sale, and sale of Infringing Products with the display of Beadnova Works in the United States and Illinois over the Internet.
+40. On information and belief, Defendants are an interrelated group of infringers and counterfeiters working in active concert to knowingly and willfully manufacture, import, distribute, offer for sale, and sell the Infringing Products in the same transaction, occurrence, or series of transactions or occurrences.
+Defendants, without any authorization or license from Plaintiff, knowingly and willfully used and continue to use the Beadnova Mark and Beadnova Works in connection with the advertisement, distribution, offering for sale, and sale of Infringing Products with the display of Beadnova Works in the United States and Illinois over the Internet.

-41. In sum, Plaintiff's investigation shows that the telltale signs of an illegal infringement ring are present in the instant action.
+41. In sum, Plaintiff's investigation shows that the telltale signs of an illegal counterfeiting ring are present in the instant action.
 For example, Schedule A shows the use of store names by the Defendant Internet Stores that have the appearance of being fabricated.
 Even if a company name appears to be legitimate, review of the Defendant Internet Stores reveals vague or non-existent company descriptions and descriptions of company purpose.
 Thus, the Defendant Internet Stores are using fake online storefronts designed to appear to be selling genuine Plaintiff's Products while they are actually selling inferior imitations of Plaintiff's Products.

-42. Defendants' unauthorized advertising, marketing, offering for sale products with the Beadnova Mark, and displaying of the Beadnova Works, throughout the United States, including Illinois, is irreparably harming Plaintiff.
+42. Defendants' unauthorized use of the Beadnova Trademark and Beadnova Works in connection with the advertising, distribution, offering for sale, and sale of Infringing Products, throughout the United States, including Illinois, are likely to cause and has caused confusion, mistake, and deception by and among consumers and is irreparably harming Plaintiff.